home-assistant/home-assistant.io/source/_integrations/igloohome.markdown

 ## Troubleshooting

-### Battery level not updating.
+### Battery level not updating

 - Try reloading the client credentials.
 - Check if your subscription is active.
 - If you are using an igloohome bridge, ensure that it is linked to the battery-powered devices.

-### Authentication problems.
+### Authentication problems

 - Verify that your [API credentials](https://access.igloocompany.co/api-access) are correctly filled in.
 - Ensure your API credentials have not expired or been revoked.